What is the best laptop or notebook?

 Given how lightweight it is, the Gram 17 may seem like a miracle laptop, but LG has had to make sacrifices.
 The 8th-gen Intel Core i7-8565U processor isn’t one of the fastest around, and the battery doesn’t offer a huge amount of stamina compared to major competitors.

 But if you simply want a laptop to stream the web and watch Netflix, there are few better for the price that the LG Gram 17.
+That said, the 2020 version of the LG Gram 17 is just around the corner, so it might be worth waiting for that instead.

 - Read our full LG Gram 17 review